thebkv/bkv/isaiah09.md

 > "Of the increase of his government and peace there shall be no end."

-The throne of David places this within the biblical promise of righteous kingship.
-God had promised David an enduring house and kingdom.
-Isaiah now sees that promise reaching toward a ruler whose reign continues without end.
+The throne of **David** matters here.

+This reaches back to the covenant of 2 Samuel 7, where God promises David an enduring house, throne, and kingdom.
+Isaiah is taking that promise and carrying it forward into the vision of this Child.

+The Child stands in the Davidic line, yet Isaiah describes his rule in terms that exceed the ordinary reign of a human king.

 ### BKV

-The shoulder does not remain empty.

-Once an old power loses its rule over us, something will govern the territory that has been freed.
+Once an old power loses its rule over us, the newly freed territory still needs order.

 Isaiah sees the answer in the Child.